Family Planning Workforce

 Why does the family planning workforce matter?

-Most modern methods of family planning require an interaction with a health worker, and evidence suggests that people are more likely to trust health information provided by a health worker than any other source.
+Most modern methods of family planning require an interaction with a health worker, and studies consistently show that people are more likely to trust health information provided by a health worker than any other source.
 A well-trained, qualified, and motivated health workforce is needed to provide family planning counseling and services at all levels of the health system.

-The health workforce includes personnel who provide health services, such as doctors, nurses, and community health workers, as well as those who support health services, such as hospital managers and supply chain managers.
-Supporting the family planning health workforce is essential so that countries can increase contraceptive prevalence rates, reduce unmet need for family planning, and meet the Millennium Development Goals and other targets.
+The health workforce includes personnel who provide health services, such as doctors, nurses, and community health workers (CHWs), as well as those who support health services, such as hospital managers and supply chain managers.
+The family planning health workforce is a key to ensuring that everyone has access to the health care and contraceptives they need to plan their families and lives.
+The health workforce is essential to helping countries increase contraceptive prevalence rates, reduce unmet need for family planning, and meet their FP2020 commitments and other national and global goals, including the Sustainable Development Goals.

 Challenges that plague the health workforce, or human resources for health (HRH), include the following: